Skip to Content

 Running shoes, although lightweight and flexible have a tapered shape which will likely translate to a funky feel when on the kit (and not in a good way!).

-What do the pros use for their drumming shoes?
+The Top Picks: What do the drum pros use for their drumming shoes?

 Now you’ve heard my factors on what makes the best shoes for drumming, let’s dive into some of the popular brands that he pros use!
 (If I’ve missed anyone out, let me know in the comments and I’ll add them in!)